For most students, internal assessment will account for the majority of assessment in QCAA subjects and courses.

 QCAA senior syllabuses provide information about internal assessment for each subject, including the assessment techniques and conditions.

-From 2024, the QCAA is transitioning to a revised suite of senior syllabuses, starting with Applied syllabuses.
+The QCAA is transitioning to a revised suite of senior syllabuses.

-A-Z lists of senior syllabuses relevant to each year level are available on the QCAA website at the following links:
+A-Z lists of senior subjects are available on the QCAA website.

 The QCAA’s academic integrity course will help you understand how to approach assessment.